desResLab/mriFilter/docs/source/content/commandFileGuide.rst

 Export to PPE Poisson Solver
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The **EXPORTTOPOISSON** and **POISSONFILE** tell the application to export a finite element input file for successive solution with a PPE solver.
+The **EXPORTTOPOISSON** token tells the application to export a finite element input file for successive solution with a PPE solver.

 Example input: ::

-  EXPORTTOPOISSON: TRUE
-  POISSONFILE: poissonInputFile.txt
+  EXPORTTOPOISSON: poissonInputFile.txt

 Components of the pressure gradient to evaluate
 """""""""""""""""""""""""""""""""""""""""""""""